-For another project I urgently needed a relatively large number to indicate a duration.
-From this this small "sub-project" emerged.
-Because with the 3D printed frame described here and a couple of WS2812 LEDs you can easily build a seven-segment number (or several) and use it to build displays to show numbers.
+For another project, I urgently needed a relatively large number to display a time duration.
+This ultimately resulted in this small "sub-project".
+With the 3D printed frame described here and a few WS2812 LEDs, you can easily build a seven-segment digit (or several) and use it to create displays for displaying numbers.

-Over time, I noticed that these types of digits are suitable for all kinds of projects.
-For example, I've already used it to build a clock.
+Over time, I've noticed that this type of digits are suitable for all sorts of projects.
+For example, I have already used them for the construction of a clock.

 Maybe you also have a new use for it.
-I'm curious what comes to your mind.
-Then please leave me a comment. 🙂
+I'm curious what you think of so.
+Let me then but happy to leave a comment there. 🙂

-How you build such a number is described in the following article.
+How to build such a number is described in the following article.

 Safety instructions